catseye/Castile/tests/Castile.md

     | }
     = 30

 Toplevel literals may not be updated.
-(And thus
+Thus, the following looks like it is defining a local with the same name as a toplevel, which is not permitted.

     | factor = 5
     | fun main() {